Q: Can drugs replace physical activity or changes in eating habits as a way to lose weight?

 Q: Will I regain some weight after I stop taking weight-loss drugs?

-A: Most people who stop taking obesity medications regain some of the weight they lost.
-Maintaining healthy eating habits and increasing physical activity is they only way to insure you keep the weight off.
+A: Many people who stop taking obesity medications regain some of the weight they lost if they do not adhere to healthy eating habits & regular, daily exercise.
+Maintaining healthy eating habits & increasing physical activity is the only way to insure you keep the weight off.